How to Prevent Identity Theft After Death: Protecting a Loved One’s Identity

 How to Protect a Loved One’s Identity After Death

-You don’t need to close every account on day one.
-But acting fast on a few key fronts can make all the difference.
+If you have authority to act on your loved one’s behalf, you don’t need to close every account on day one.
+But moving fast on a few key fronts can make all the difference.

 1. Secure Their Financial Accounts